nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 ```

-Note that your web browser does the same, albeit with a few more headers..
+Note that your web browser does the same, albeit with a few more headers.

 ```
 GET https://www.metabolomicsworkbench.org/rest/study/study_id/ST/available HTTP/1.1